 But Glass is smart in other ways too.
 Composers today write for ensembles who might never play their music, and I’m thinking particularly of film composers who try to replicate symphony orchestras with computers; Glass has always written for whatever he could find.
 (I once heard someone say that beginner Indian rock bands sound like “bees fucking in a jar”, a description that applies equally well to the early Philip Glass Ensemble’s use of Farfisa organs.)
 Like Steve Reich, he also actively performs his own work, stating in a Telegraph interview that "if we'd waited for interpreters, we'd probably still be waiting."
-And, significantly, he became one of the first classical music composers to embrace amplification and integrate electronics and synthesizers in a way that put him closer to pop and rock than to musique concrète; in fact, his influence is not just widespread but welcome there.
+And, significantly, he became one of the first classical music composers to embrace amplification and integrate electronics and synthesisers in a way that put him closer to pop and rock than to musique concrète; in fact, his influence is not just widespread but welcome there.

 And that brings me to what I think is the root of the problem: Glass is famous.

-By the time Glass came of age, the classical music world had decided to favour respectability over listenability (as it still does to an extent) and contemporary composers had practically driven away most of their audience in the name of intellectual conceits.
-Unsurprisingly, if they were known at all it was usually only to a faithful few.
+By the time Glass came of age, the classical music world had decided to favour respectability over listenability (as it still does to an extent) and contemporary composers had driven away most of their audience in the name of intellectual conceits.
+Unsurprisingly, if they were known at all it was only to a faithful few.
 For some time, 'popular music' had meant dumb music for dumb people; now 'classical music' began to mean dead music by dead people.

-Enter Philip Glass with pedigree for days: a student of Vincent Persichetti at Juilliard, Darius Milhaud at Aspen, Nadia Boulanger and sitarist Ravi Shankar in Paris, and Shankar's tabla player Allah Rakha in New York.
+Enter Philip Glass: a student of Vincent Persichetti at Juilliard, Darius Milhaud at Aspen, Nadia Boulanger and sitarist Ravi Shankar in Paris, and Shankar's tabla player Alla Rakha in New York.
 Despite his pedigree, his music sounds nothing like it is expected to, and he realises that "the avenues for presenting new music [are] closed to [him]."
 The people who champion it tend to know nothing about classical music – and, to the consternation of those involved in said music, Glass becomes mainstream.